digitaledgeit/js-observable-collection/README.md

 ## API

+### new Collection()

+Create a new collection.

 ### Properties

 #### .first : *

+Get the first item in the collection.

 #### .last : *

+Get the last item in the collection.

 #### .empty : boolean

+Check whether the collection is empty.

 #### .length : number

+Get the length of the collection.

 ### Methods